 Forget conventional sporting tournaments, with preened players and elaborate venues; Irish Handball is something quite unique.
 Around small towns, villages and even in big cities the playing courts are ample.
 The game requires only a very minimalist outfit, a wall, a ball, and two players.

 The history of handball in Ireland

-The exact origins of handball is unknown but the game has been played for thousands of years in various countries.
+The exact origins of handball are unknown but the game has been played for thousands of years in various countries.
 In Ireland, handball is said to be one of the oldest Irish sports dating back to the Tailteann Games, also known as funeral games, were athletic competitions held in honor of a recently deceased person.
 Although handball is known as an ancient Irish game, the earliest written records appeared in the Statutes of Galway in 1527 forbidding locals from playing the game against walls in the town.

 By the 1800’s popularity for handball grew exceptionally, being played almost in every town and village in Ireland.
 Many of the landowners in Ireland supported the game and built ball courts on their land allowing players to participate in ball games.

 As Irish people migrated to England they introduced handball using indoor tennis courts where it’s thought the use of side-walls in the game was established.
 Returning Irish men brought the idea of side walls back to Ireland giving the game a new edge, sidewall courts became known as Fives Courts.
 However, locals were often forbidden from playing in the new style courts so they continued with their one-wall handball games.